 Head Coach – Bucks A – Dan Purpura

-Coach Purpura joins the staff in 2019, after leading a highly successful campaign as the “A coach in 2018 and previous stints as an assistant in 2004-05 and 2015-16.
+Coach Purpura returns to the staff in 2019, after leading a highly successful campaign as the “A coach in 2018 and previous stints as an assistant in 2004-05 and 2015-16.
 He brings with him an extensive background in baseball as a both a coach and player.
 Coach Purpura will lead the Bucks “B” team, where his strength as a fundamental instructor will have a big impact on our young players.
 Dan also spends time developing our infielders, program-wide.

 His coaching background includes: Volunteer Assistant at Concord HS, Concord, NH; Bucks assistant 2004-5 and 2015-16; and Bozeman Blackhawks travel team 2010-2014.